westwood846/wp-base/readme.md

 The procedure is the same for themes, but they may not have tags, just checkout the latest `master` in this case.

-It would be nice if you could push updates like these back to GitHub ;-)
+It would be nice if you could push updates like these back to the original wp-base GitHub ;-) You should also be able to pull these update-updates from there, if someone has made them in the meantime.

 # Known issues